Vpekdas/scop/README.md

 ## Description

-Scop is a project from the 42 Post-Common Core curriculum, designed to introduce students to low-level graphics programming using APIs like Vulkan or OpenGL.
+Scop is a project from the 42 Post-Common Core curriculum, designed to introduce students to low-level graphics programming using APIs like Vulkan, Metal or OpenGL.

 ### Purpose